You Are Not Using AI Agents. You Are Engineering Harnesses.

 Read the post

 A practical analysis of current AI models through the REALM class system.
-Not benchmarks — which model actually fits which Character and why.
+Not benchmarks — which model I prefer for each Character class right now, and why.

 Read the post